pinkfloppydisk/edvinas-dev/content/_index.md

 title: Home
 ---

-This is a site where I write about tech, non-tech stuff, personal projects and alike.
-Basically things I find interesting.
-Checkout the links scattered around this page, you might find something interesting.
+This is a site where I write about tech, video games, random non-tech stuff, personal projects and alike.
+Checkout links scattered around this site, you might find something useful.

-At the moment I'm posting some content [here](/posts "Posts") from time to time.
+At the moment I'm mainly focusing on posting content [here](/posts "Posts"), check it out.